 Dave Ramsey is one of the more polarizing figures in the personal finance space.
-Love him or hate him; he has encouraged millions of people to pay off debt.
-The Dave Ramsey baby steps are the foundation of his approach to help individuals and families become debt-free.
+Love him or hate him, he has encouraged millions of people to pay off debt.
+Dave Ramsey’s baby steps are the foundation of his approach to helping individuals and families become debt-free.

 The baby steps provide a standard process for digging out of debt and eventually building wealth.
 However, like any traditional process, it will not connect with everyone.
 Personal finance is personal, after all.
 At the same time, these baby steps have proven to be successful for many over the years.

-People say that the beauty of the baby steps is the overly simplified approach.
+People say the baby steps’ beauty is the overly simplified approach.
 Many individuals shy away from the personal finance space because it’s difficult to understand the concepts.
-Sometimes, those in the personal finance space talk over the heads of individuals new in the space, which scares people away.
+Sometimes, those in the personal finance space talk over the heads of new individuals, which scares people away.
 We spend too much time on the technical aspects instead of the behavioral characteristics.

-Our family’s introduction to the personal finance world started with the Dave Ramsey baby steps and Financial Peace University.
+Our family’s introduction to the personal finance world started with Dave Ramsey’s baby steps and Financial Peace University.
 The remainder of this post will cover the pros and cons of each step.

 Dave Ramsey Baby Step 1: Save $1,000 For Your Starter Emergency Fund

 The concept here is relatively simple – save $1,000 as fast as you can, any way you can.
 If tracking your expenses or zero-based budgeting isn’t enough to find extra money for savings, you may have to get creative.
 Making extra money on the side may include driving for Uber or Instacart, selling items from around the house on eBay, or getting a temporary job delivering pizzas.
 The whole purpose of this baby step is to be laser-focused on saving up that first thousand dollars.